kubewarden/kubewarden-controller/CONTRIBUTING.md

 Now, as we are using `telepresence` to intercept the intra cluster communication, we need to create the controller deployment and service that `telepresence` will intercept.
-For this, install the Kuberwarden stack following the steps described quickstart guide.
-In other words, install Kubewarden controller helm chart.
+For this, install the Kuberwarden stack following the steps described in the quickstart guide.
+In other words, install the Kubewarden controller helm chart.
 However, a change is required.
 The controller deployment must allow root users.
-This is disable by default and it is required because `telepresence` will add a init container in the deployment which need root access.
+This is disabled by default and it is required because `telepresence` will add a init container in the deployment which needs root access.

 ```console